rand3289/OutNet/readme.md

 ##  Other Base Services

-* As described above, OutNet is able to advertise many existing services such as your web site, ftp, ssh and some P2P software, however there is a need for OutNet notification service.
-OutNetMsg receives messages addressed to your public key.
+* There is a need for OutNet notification service.
+OutNetMsg (OutNetDirect???) receives messages addressed to your public key.
 If it is from some one you trust (their public key is on your white list), it tries to open the message using the protocol/mime specified in the message.
-OutNetMsg can display the message, offer to open the message or file, forward it to one of the services running on your system (for example, by acting as a TCP wrapper) or suggest you install a corresponding protocol handler / service.
+OutNetMsg can display the message, offer to open/save the message or file, forward it to one of the services running on your system (for example, by acting as a TCP wrapper) or suggest you install a corresponding protocol handler / service.
 For example it might be possible to open a Zoom session this way.
 It has to be able to manage other's public keys to be able to put them on your contact list.
+It should be possible to create "groups" of public keys.
+It should be able to share public keys and public key lists with others and notify of updates.
 Messages from public keys not on your list will be discarded.
-Only direct messages will be handled by OutNetMsg.
-Messages distributed to multiple recepients have to be handled by corresponding services.
+Only direct (non-public) messages will be handled by OutNetMsg.
+Public messages or publicly shared files should be handled by other services.
+HTTPS can be used to ensure end-to-end encryption (no https proxies).

+* While OutNetMsg takes care of direct communication, there is a need for distributed message board service similar to twitter, parler, reddit or newsgroups.
+Public messages and files exchanged by this service (OutNetExchange/OutNetShare) are not addressed to an individual but reach users subscribed on a particular subject.
+Subject (thread) can have a hierarchical structure for example: local.USA.SanFrancisco.pizza  similar to a usenet group (section 3.2 in rfc977).  software.x86.linux.games.myBlaster can be used to distribute software.
+Alternatively a public key (or it's hash) could become a subject allowing subscription to an individual source.
+OutNetShare tries to duplicate usenet while removing some of it's problems:  Need for a usenet server (not everyone has it).
+Use of a SINGLE server (all articles had to be in one place).
+Variable article size limits.
+NNTP is a text based protocol.
+Spam (anyone could post / no signatures / no ratings).

 * Another significant service is a public key rating system.
+Rating service lays at the center of trust in a distrubuted system.
 You should be able to rate your interactions with owners of a public key.
-It might be possible to combine the rating sytem service with OutNetMsg since both manage public keys.
 Intention of this service is different than the "Web of trust" (https://en.wikipedia.org/wiki/Web_of_trust).
 In OutNet the key comes first and the name is secondary.
 The name is not important unless verified through personal communication.
-The rating does not state if you know the entity in real life or what type of transaction/interaction you had maintaining privacy.
-OutNetList services that sign replys can also be rated.

-* Software Distribution serverice.
-It is important for authors to be able to distribute software for any platform without involving a third party.
-It can be done using conventional https of sftp protocols advertised by OutNetDir service.
-Securyty (virus/trojan free) of the application can be ensured by the rating service.
-Rating service lays at the center of trust in a distrubuted system.
-Software releases have to be signed by a private key of the author.
+The rating does not state if you know the entity or entity's name in real life.
+It rates a specific type of transaction/interaction you had.
+For example an instance of a running OutNetList service can be rated.
+An internet purchase of an item description signed by a key can be rated.
+A software/release signed by a key can be rated.
+Securyty (virus/trojan free) of the content can be ensured by the rating service.
+Software or content releases have to be signed by a private key of the author.
 Authors's public keys in turn will be rated by users.
-Same way you trust in Microsoft, Google or Apple software distribution, individual authors will have to earn your thrust in their public keys.
+The way you trust in Microsoft, Google or Apple's content distribution system, individual authors have to earn your thrust in their public keys.
+Rating should always contain a subject as described in OutNetExchange since an owner of a key can provide multiple services.
+For example sell items or services and at the same time distribute free software.
+His web store should not be rated highly just because he makes great freeware video games.

+* OutNetSearch service is used to index information (subjects+content) distributed by local services and share it with other search services or local distributed services.
+For example, query OutNetList by service type / by timestamp (all information newer than t seconds) / by other OutNetList service "public key" or "public key hash".
+The later will allow you to find/access the services a particular key owner provides.

-* Authentication service is needed to enable authentication on any conventional (server based) internet resource using your public/private key pair.
+* Authentication service is needed to enable seamless authentication on any conventional (server based) internet resource using your public/private key pair.
+Similar to authentication via amazon/google/yahoo/facebook.

+* Cryptocurrency payment system?